The Big Sleep (1946) Directed by Howard Hawks. Humphrey Bogart, Lauren Bacall, Martha Vickers. (118 min).

 Even the initial reviews of the book hinted that Humphrey Bogart would be perfectly cast as Phillip Marlowe, before he became a bona fide star with High Sierra and The Maltese Falcon.
 Bogart and Marlowe shared a wry way with a quip, although it was the star’s taste in clothes that defined him on screen (in classic Hollywood, men in modern dress films often wore their own clothes) as Marlowe in the novel was known to rock the powder blue suit with a dark shirt.

-Chandler also worked in the movies, and you will see the fruits of his first screenplay collaboration next week in Double Indemnity.
+Chandler also worked in the movies, and you can see the fruits of his first screenplay collaboration in Double Indemnity.
 Under exclusive contract with Paramount, he could not work on the adaptation of his own novel.

 Leah Rhodes did the wardrobe for The Big Sleep.
 You can see that Bacall has not been styled too differently from the magazine cover that originally caught Hawks’ eye.